 Ideally, there should be a window in the washroom to allow fresh air in and out directly.
-However, extractor fans may also be needed, especially if the room is located within an internal part of the building that doesn’t have access to the outside.
+However, extractor fans may also be needed, especially if the room is located within an internal part of the building that doesn’t have access to the outside or no window installation.

 To Comply With Building Regulations

 Did you know that any new toilet or bathroom installation in the UK must have extraction ventilation to keep the air clean and remove moisture from the environment?